Construction Loans

 Appraisal & Approval

-An appraiser will determine the as-completed value based on your plans and specifications.
-The lender will review your complete application for final approval.
+An appraisal will determine the completed value based on your plans and specifications.
+The lender will review your complete application for approval.

 5